Are US cloud services secure?

 In April 2024, the U.S. Department of Homeland Security published a report outlining ”a cascade of security failures” at the vendor and that ”[the vendor’s] security culture was inadequate”.

-”Throughout this review, the board identified a series of operational and strategic decisions [at the vendor] that collectively points to a corporate culture that deprioritized both enterprise security investments and rigorous risk management,” the report reads in part.
+”Throughout this review, the Board identified a series of [vendor] operational and strategic decisions that collectively point to a corporate culture that deprioritized both enterprise security investments and rigorous risk management”, the report reads in part.

 The board that produced the report consists of government and industry officials, from entities including the Departments of Homeland Security, Justice, and Defense, the NSA, FBI, and others.